-- coordinate: Coordinate over which the rolling-window statistics is calculated. - operator: Operation to apply.
-See Statistical preprocessors for more details on supported statistics. - window\length: size of the rolling window to use (number of points). - Other parameters are directly passed to the operator as keyword arguments.
-See Statistical preprocessors for more details.
+- coordinate: coordinate over which the rolling-window statistics is calculated. - operator: operation to apply.
+Accepted values are 'mean', 'median', 'std\dev', 'min', 'max' and 'sum'. - window\length: size of the rolling window to use (number of points).

 This example applied on daily precipitation data calculates two-day rolling precipitation sum.